cccbr/online-documents/content/_index.md

 During this work, experience has been gained in several areas:
  - Exploiting the advantages of an online format.
  - Overcoming some limitations.
- - A writing style appropriate to the format.
+ - Developing a writing style appropriate to the format.
  - The technical steps needed to produce a document.
  - The workflow in moving from a first draft to the final document.
  - The maintenance of published documents.